james-j-obrien/bevy_vector_shapes/README.md

 - Compilation to wasm to run your projects in the browser.

 ## Usage
-See the `minimal_2d` or `minimal_3d` examples for basic usage and the remaining examples for explorations of supported features.
+See basic usage below and the [examples](https://github.com/james-j-obrien/bevy_vector_shapes/tree/main/examples) for more details on all supported features.

 ```rust
 use bevy::prelude::*;